21 Examples of the Copper Gutter Work I've Done

 3100 S. E. Alder, Portland, Oregon

-Here is a cute little house that I installed new 20oz copper gutters for client Kundalini Bennett.
-We had been friends for over a decade, so when she was ready to remodel this house she had me make up all the copper roof flashing for her to roof the house herself.
+Here is a cute little house that I installed new 20oz copper gutters for client Kundalini Bennett who runs Portland Alternative Realators (503) 238-7617, and an acquaintance I've known since 1994.
+We had become friends for over the last decade, so when she was ready to remodel her house she had me make up all the copper roof flashing for her to roof the house herself.
 There is also a copper ridge cap with a hidden roof vent under it.
 She also had me make a water feature and copper cap metal for the new cedar fencing.

 $2,889.30 - 244.80 sq' of roof flashing & ridge cap w/vent screening & blocks